Legal Separation vs Divorce

 Once a marital separation is in place, it is much easier to convert it into a legal divorce since all of the issues that are required for the final divorce decree have already been decided.
 As such, the process for converting the decree of separation into a decree of dissolution only requires the filing of a motion requesting that the decree of legal separation be converted.
 It is important to note that this can be done no less than six months following the decree of legal separation.
 The Colorado Court’s process for converting the decree from separation to dissolution is then automatic and has the effect of formally changing the parties’ marital status.

-Discuss the Differences Between Legal Separation and Divorce with a Denver Attorney
+Discuss the Differences Between Legal Separation and Divorce with an Attorney